Star (classification)

-Star ratings are a type of rating scale using a star glyph or similar typographical symbol.
+Star ratings are a type of rating scale using a star symbol or similar typographical mark.
+(Note: But never an asterisk in sports, as that has a negative meaning in that context.)
 It is used by reviewers for ranking things such as films, TV shows, restaurants, and hotels.
 For example, a system of one to five stars is commonly used in hotel ratings, with five stars being the highest rating.

 Similar systems have been proposed for electing politicians in the form of score voting and STAR voting.

 Historical usage

 Repeated symbols used for a ranking date to Mariana Starke's 1820 guidebook, which used exclamation points to indicate works of art of special value: